knutopia/Modlogr/README.md

 * File transfer software on the computer to download the recordings from the Raspberry Pi (see Pi documentation), like FileZilla.

 ## Expected Skill Level
-This is a coding project, not a consumer product.
+This is a project, not a consumer product.
+Don't expect everything to just work.
 Teach yourself to operate a Raspberry Pi, to edit files on it, to run command line actions.
 Many people have done this.
-The internet is full of great support resources. *The ugly stuff:* Don't expect everything to just work.
-Don't ask me to fix your problems.
-Using this project is a privilege, not a right.
+The internet is full of great support resources.

 ## Basic Operation